Lithium carbonate: Other

 In April 2017 MGX Minerals reported it had received independent confirmation of its rapid lithium extraction process to recover lithium and other valuable minerals from oil and gas wastewater brine.

 Electrodialysis has been proposed to extract lithium from seawater, but it is not commercially viable.

 Natural occurrence

 Natural lithium carbonate is known as zabuyelite.
 This mineral is connected with deposits of some salt lakes and some pegmatites.

+Lithium carbonate equivalent

+Lithium carbonate equivalent, abbreviated LCE, is an industry standard for lithium compounds whose lithium content is expressed in weight-equivalent of lithium carbonate.
+The term is commonly used in the lithium mining industry.